 The only thing better than Joe-Joe’s is chocolate covered Joe-Joe’s.
 And the addition of a candy cane crumble on top drives this product into excess, which is exactly what the holidays are all about, right?

-Most people wouldn’t buy a fancy single-origin chocolate bar just any old day of the week, but put this in their stocking and they’ll have something special every day of the week.
-Plus an extra!
+Most people wouldn’t buy a fancy single-origin chocolate bar just any old day of the week, but put this in their stocking and they’ll have something special every day of the week from all around the world.

 This seasonal non-alcoholic brew can be enjoyed on its own or made into a mule, and the old-fashioned swing-top bottle in festive red and green will look great sticking out of a stocking.